Mental Health Facilities Tuscaloosa, AL

 Northport Medical Center North Harbor Psych Pavillion - 5.1 miles from Tuscaloosa, AL

 Northport Medical Center North Harbor Psych Pavillion is a mental health treatment clinic in Northport, Alabama, located at 2700 Hospital Drive, in the 35476 zip code.
 Northport Medical Center North Harbor Psych Pavillion provides hospital inpatient treatment.
-Northport Medical Center North Harbor Psych Pavillion provides group therapy, cognitive behavioral therapy and dialectical behavior therapy to adults, seniors 65 or older and young adults.
-Additional services provided by Northport Medical Center North Harbor Psych Pavillion consist of integrated primary care services and diet and exercise counseling.
+Northport Medical Center North Harbor Psych Pavillion provides cognitive behavioral therapy, individual psychotherapy and group therapy to seniors 65 or older, young adults and adults.
+Additional services provided by Northport Medical Center North Harbor Psych Pavillion consist of diet and exercise counseling and integrated primary care services.

 West Alabama Mental Health Center Greene County Office - 27.7 miles from Tuscaloosa, AL

 West Alabama Mental Health Center Greene County Office is a mental health facility in Eutaw, AL, located at 301 Prairie Avenue, 35462 zip code area.
-West Alabama Mental Health Center Greene County Office provides telemedicine/telehealth and outpatient treatment.
-West Alabama Mental Health Center Greene County Office provides activity therapy, cognitive behavioral therapy and group therapy to children / adolescents, seniors 65 or older and adults.
-West Alabama Mental Health Center Greene County Office also supports children/adolescents with serious emotional disturbance, people with serious mental illness and people requiring dual diagnosis treatment.
-Additional services offered by West Alabama Mental Health Center Greene County Office consist of illness management and recovery, psychosocial rehabilitation services and case management.
+West Alabama Mental Health Center Greene County Office provides outpatient treatment and telemedicine/telehealth.
+West Alabama Mental Health Center Greene County Office provides behavior modification, individual psychotherapy and group therapy to young adults, seniors 65 or older and children / adolescents.
+West Alabama Mental Health Center Greene County Office also supports people requiring dual diagnosis treatment, children/adolescents with serious emotional disturbance and people with serious mental illness.
+Additional services offered by West Alabama Mental Health Center Greene County Office consist of supported employment, supported housing and assertive community treatment.

 West Alabama Mental Health Center Hale County Office - 32.9 miles from Tuscaloosa, AL

 West Alabama Mental Health Center Hale County Office is a mental health treatment center in Greensboro, Alabama, located at 401 1st Street, part of the 36744 zip code.
-West Alabama Mental Health Center Hale County Office provides telemedicine/telehealth, outpatient treatment and partial hospitalization/day treatment.
-West Alabama Mental Health Center Hale County Office also offers individual psychotherapy, cognitive behavioral therapy and psychotropic medication to seniors 65 or older, adults and young adults.
+West Alabama Mental Health Center Hale County Office provides partial hospitalization/day treatment, outpatient treatment and telemedicine/telehealth.
+West Alabama Mental Health Center Hale County Office also offers cognitive behavioral therapy, group therapy and psychotropic medication to adults, children / adolescents and seniors 65 or older.
 West Alabama Mental Health Center Hale County Office supports people with serious mental illness and people requiring dual diagnosis treatment.
-West Alabama Mental Health Center Hale County Office also provides illness management and recovery, supported housing and court-ordered outpatient treatment.
+West Alabama Mental Health Center Hale County Office also provides supported housing, illness management and recovery and intensive case management.

 Birmingham Vamc Bessemer Clinic - 38.7 miles from Tuscaloosa, AL

 Birmingham Vamc Bessemer Clinic is a mental health clinic in Bessemer, AL, located at 975 9th Avenue Sw, Suite 400, in the 35022 zip code.
-Birmingham Vamc Bessemer Clinic provides outpatient treatment and telemedicine/telehealth.
-Birmingham Vamc Bessemer Clinic offers individual psychotherapy, integrated dual diagnosis disorder treatment and psychotropic medication to seniors 65 or older, adults and young adults.
+Birmingham Vamc Bessemer Clinic provides telemedicine/telehealth and outpatient treatment.
+Birmingham Vamc Bessemer Clinic offers couples/family therapy, trauma therapy and psychotropic medication to adults, young adults and seniors 65 or older.
 Birmingham Vamc Bessemer Clinic also supports veterans.
-More services at Birmingham Vamc Bessemer Clinic include mentoring/peer support/consumer-run services, court-ordered outpatient treatment and legal advocacy.
+More services at Birmingham Vamc Bessemer Clinic include court-ordered outpatient treatment, integrated primary care services and housing services.

 Medical West An Affiliate Of The Uab Health System - 38.7 miles from Tuscaloosa, AL

 Medical West An Affiliate Of The Uab Health System is a mental health center in Bessemer, Alabama, located at 995 9th Avenue Sw, 35022 zip code.
 Medical West An Affiliate Of The Uab Health System provides hospital inpatient treatment.
-Medical West An Affiliate Of The Uab Health System offers activity therapy, integrated dual diagnosis disorder treatment and group therapy to adults and seniors 65 or older.
+Medical West An Affiliate Of The Uab Health System offers integrated dual diagnosis disorder treatment, psychotropic medication and group therapy to seniors 65 or older and adults.
 Medical West An Affiliate Of The Uab Health System also supports people with Alzheimer's or dementia, veterans and people requiring dual diagnosis treatment.
-More services available at Medical West An Affiliate Of The Uab Health System include chronic disease/illness management, legal advocacy and diet and exercise counseling.
+More services available at Medical West An Affiliate Of The Uab Health System include suicide prevention services, chronic disease/illness management and case management.

 Cahaba Center For Mental Health Perry County Satellite - 40.9 miles from Tuscaloosa, AL

 Cahaba Center For Mental Health Perry County Satellite is a mental health treatment center in Marion, AL, located at 104 Edwards Street, 36756 zip code area.
 Cahaba Center For Mental Health Perry County Satellite provides outpatient treatment.
-Cahaba Center For Mental Health Perry County Satellite offers individual psychotherapy, psychotropic medication and couples/family therapy to young adults, adults and children / adolescents.
+Cahaba Center For Mental Health Perry County Satellite offers couples/family therapy, cognitive behavioral therapy and psychotropic medication to seniors 65 or older, children / adolescents and young adults.
 Cahaba Center For Mental Health Perry County Satellite also supports people with serious mental illness.
 Additional services at Cahaba Center For Mental Health Perry County Satellite consist of court-ordered outpatient treatment, family psychoeducation and case management.

 West Alabama Mental Health Center Springhill Home - 47.5 miles from Tuscaloosa, AL

 West Alabama Mental Health Center Springhill Home is a mental health clinic in Demopolis, Alabama, located at 1304 Old Springhill Road, 36732.
-West Alabama Mental Health Center Springhill Home offers residential treatment and telemedicine/telehealth.
-West Alabama Mental Health Center Springhill Home provides cognitive behavioral therapy, couples/family therapy and integrated dual diagnosis disorder treatment to adults, seniors 65 or older and young adults.
+West Alabama Mental Health Center Springhill Home offers telemedicine/telehealth and residential treatment.
+West Alabama Mental Health Center Springhill Home provides trauma therapy, activity therapy and dialectical behavior therapy to seniors 65 or older, young adults and adults.
 West Alabama Mental Health Center Springhill Home also supports people with serious mental illness.
-Some other services provided by West Alabama Mental Health Center Springhill Home include supported employment, suicide prevention services and supported housing.
+Some other services provided by West Alabama Mental Health Center Springhill Home include intensive case management, suicide prevention services and supported housing.

 Tombigbee Outreach - 47.6 miles from Tuscaloosa, AL